mainsail-crew/MainsailOS/site/docs/configuration/includes-and-overrides.md

 ![Hands off the RatOS Managed Config Folder!](/img/config-folder.png)
 :::

-You can override any setting in RatOS, to do so you just copy the section and the parameter you need to change, and paste it in your printer.cfg after the related config file has been loaded.
+You can override any setting in RatOS, to do so you just copy the section and the parameter you need to change, and paste it in your printer.cfg in the `USER OVERRIDES` section.
 Let's say we wanted to change the current the extruder motor.
 If we navigate to `config/printers/v-core-3/steppers.cfg` we'll see this section:

 ```properties
 [tmc2209 extruder]